orion-research/coach/Tutorial_decision_process.md

 	        return self.matrix_dialogue_transition(this_process = request.url_root, root = root, case_id = case_id)

 It requests the current set of criteria from the case database in the root service.
-If there were any already defined, the new one is added to the end of the list.
+If there were any already defined, the new one is added to the dictionary together with its weight.
-Otherwise, the the criterium is added as the first one.
+Otherwise, the criterium is added as the first one.
 Finally, the matrix dialogue is shown again, now with an extra row for the new criterium.

-TODO: UPDATE THIS FUNCTION TO ALSO STORE THE WEIGHT OF THE CRITERIUM.

 ## Change criterium dialogue transitions